mbeddr/mps-platform-docs/src/doc/docs/aspects/polyfun.md

 # Polyfun aspect

-This aspect allows to declare polymorphic functions and is part of Shadowmodels in [mps-extensions](https://jetbrains.github.io/MPS-extensions/).
+This aspect allows to declare polymorphic functions and is part of Shadowmodels in {{ mps_extensions() }}.
 You can declare a function that can have different implementations per language.
-To get a better understanding, have a look at the corresponding sandbox in [mps-extensions](https://jetbrains.github.io/MPS-extensions/)
+To get a better understanding, have a look at the corresponding sandbox in
+{{ mps_extensions() }}.

 !!! question "Is there a handler which the IDE calls when it loads a language?"